A Fitting End

 Remembering how I'd dressed

-totally inappropriately that morning for trying
+totally inappropriately that morning

 on clothes (tight burgundy "sports bra"/crop